rsylvian/oro-chat/README.md

 Live example
 ------------

-The app is availible for a live example.
+The app is available for a live example.
 [http://orochat.meteor.com](http://orochat.meteor.com)

 If the live example has been shutdown, try the *Local example* below.